Message from Director

 Since the establishment in 2018, HKIC is committed to programme revamping and campus enhancement.
 HKIC actively conducts programme accreditations under the Qualifications Framework, and moves forward towards the “Construction Pathway Project (CPP)”, aiming to provide graduates with a comprehensive articulation pathway and progressive development in the vocational and professional career.

-In accordance with the CPP framework, HKIC will launch the revamped Full-time 1-year “Certificate in Construction” and “Diploma in Construction” programmes in 2021/22 academic year.
+In accordance with the CPP framework, HKIC has launched the revamped Full-time 1-year “Certificate in Construction” and “Diploma in Construction” programmes in 2021/22 academic year.
 In the 2022/23 academic year, we plan to launch the Full-time 2-year revamped “Advanced Diploma” programmes as well as the new part-time “Diploma in Construction” programmes and the “Professional Diploma in Construction for Specialist Trades” programmes.
 Together with the well-structured apprenticeship under “Approved Technical Talents Training Programmes”, HKIC graduates could concurrently enhance their skills and academic qualifications.
 We are also exploring the articulation arrangement with other tertiary institutions, so as to provide our graduates with a “through-train”, gradual study path for them to plan their own further education and career development.

 Certain enhancements had been made for one-year and two-year full-time programmes, such as strengthening the whole-person development module, adding study hours on sport training and volunteer service, foundation skills subjects, the comprehensive application module, site practice module and strengthening safety training and awareness.
 It aims to enrich students’ learning experience, equip them with good health and positive mindset to serve the community.
 Meanwhile, HKIC has incorporated construction innovations in our programmes, such as Building Information Modelling (BIM), unmanned aerial vehicle (UAV) technology and welding simulator.
 We wish to equip our students with the latest industrial knowhow, so that well-trained workforce will enhance the overall productivity and quality in construction.